gui33627/ATE/README.md

 N <- 100
 num_event <- c(20, 50)
 num_site <- c(40, 200)
+prefix <- "path_to_directory" # please specify the directory for saving the outputs

 # Simulation with balanced data
 for (i in 1:length(num_event)) {